eden-jam/LudumDare56-KinderCountry/README.md

 Red ones are slow moving slime and are likely to be distracted by dog.
 Green ones are the more disciplined and follow the guide.

+## Controls
-Controls: You only need the mouse to play, click on power to use it!
+You only need the mouse to play, click on power to use it!

 - Click (or hold) on the first ability to move around the level.
 - Click on the second ability to put a dog on your position.